To book (Martha) Lane Fox CBE please contact your JLA Agent.

 Martha is chair of WeTransfer, and chair and co-founder of Lucky Voice, a national chain of up-market, private karaoke clubs.
 She is also the founder and executive chair of Doteveryone.org.uk, an organisation that lobbies for responsible, fairer technologies.
 She previously served as a non-executive Director of Twitter.

 In lastminute’s early days, Martha helped define the business as one of the leading online brands.
 She led the innovative launch strategy and raised the company’s public profile, making an immediate impact on the internet and e-commerce arena.
-She met co-founder Brent Hoberman at Spectrum Strategy Consultants, a specialist media and telecoms consultancy.
+She met co-founder Brent Hoberman at Spectrum Strategy Consultants, a specialist media, and telecoms consultancy.

-Realising the potential for a site like lastminute.com, Martha and Brent raised startup capital, attracting investors and forging business relationships.
+Realising the potential for a site like lastminute.com, Martha and Brent raised start-up capital, attracting investors and forging business relationships.
 Bain & Company and Management Today voted it the top website out of more than 300 startups in the search for the most exciting entrepreneurial ventures in cyberspace.

-An active crossbench peer, Martha is also a patron of Reprieve and founded her own organisation, Antigone, to provide grants to charities in the UK.
-She is Chancellor of the Open University, and still serves on the board of lastminute.com as well as of Marks & Spencer and Channel 4.
+An active crossbench peer, Martha is also a patron of Reprieve and founded Antigone to provide grants to UK charities.
+She is a Chancellor of the Open University, and still serves on the board of lastminute.com, as well as of Marks & Spencer and Channel 4.

 © Copyright 2024 JLA.
 All rights reserved.